robertdebock/docker-centos-systemd/README.md

 Branches
 --------

-This repository has multiple branches that relate to Fedora versions.
+This repository has multiple branches that relate to CentOS versions.

 |Branch |CentOS Version|Docker image tag|
 |-------|--------------|----------------|